 funds that he used to extravagantly refurbish, buy works of art and valuable books for the extensive library and also further renovate and extend the Great

-House and Great Hall at Vale Royal Abbey in Cheshire, these funds he used in a good purpose and with a pure motive.
+House and Great Hall at Vale Royal Abbey in Cheshire, these funds he used in a good, honourable purpose and with a pure motive, according to the records and private letters at that time.
 See also this site about Vale

 Fortunately, Vale Royal Abbey is now listed under the Planning (Listed Buildings and Conservation Areas) Act 1990, for its special architectural and historic interest, read more about the history of Vale Royal.
 This photograph taken about 1906 displays the magnificent south front of the Vale Royal House, click here.
 Cheshire Council currently has some interesting photos of Vale Royal Abbey and the family rooms (53 on record) when inhabited by the Cholmondeley family, dates are unknown but thought to be about 1900.
 Click here.
 (Some photographs have been definitely dated after Vale Royal Abbey was occupied by the new tenant Robert Dempster about 1907-1910) Read also this comprehensive report by renowned local Cheshire historian Tony Bostock, regarding how the Holcroft family came into possession of the Vale Royal Abbey & Estate in 1538, click here.
 And later records show the Holford family purchased Vale Royal Estate from the Holcroft family or the Crown and reveal how it was eventually sold to Lady Mary Cholmondeley (nee Holford) in 1615.
 Read more.
 See also an extract from the book "Prophecy & Revolution Settlement" related to this new ownership by Lady Mary Cholmondeley, click here.
 A valuable source to research is this book by R M Bevan "Tales of Old Delamere Forest".